zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ![Red Lemur](images/redlemur1.jpg)

 ???
+The second type?
+Worry warts.

 "Worry warts" see disaster around every corner and pessimistically forecast catastrophe in every situation.
 The world is a dangerous, unrewarding, punitive place where something awful is always about to happen.
-These "awfulizers" also tend to be over aroused and tense, but are more anxious and depressed than angry and hostile.
+These "awful-izers" also tend to be over-aroused and tense, but are more anxious and depressed than angry and hostile.

 ---
 class: img-caption, no-footer